 How to Cook Breakfast Sausage on a Blackstone Griddle

-Cooking griddle breakfast sausage couldn’t be easier.
+This is a favorite Blackstone ground beef recipe, and cooking griddle breakfast sausage couldn’t be easier.
 (Best of all, you can cook the rest of your breakfast alongside it!)

-Simply preheat the griddle to medium heat, add your sausage patties and cook for 4-5 minutes per side.
+Simply preheat the griddle to medium heat, add your sausage patties, and cook for 4-5 minutes per side.
 That’s it!

 Skillet Ground Beef Breakfast Sausage (or Blackstone Griddle)